jasp-stats/jaspAudit/inst/help/auditBayesianWorkflow.md

 #### Display
 - Explanatory Text: When checked, enables explanatory text in the analysis to help interpret the procedure and the statistical results.

-#### Tables
-- Descriptive statistics: Produces a table with descriptive statistics of the book values in the population.
-- Equivalent prior sample: Produces a table that displays the implicit sample on which the prior distribution is based.
-- Prior and posterior: Produces a table in which the prior and expected posterior distribution are summarized through several statistics, such as their functional form, their prior and expected posterior probabilities and odds, and the shift between these.

-#### Plots
-- Prior distribution: Produces a plot that shows the prior distribution.
-  - Posterior distribution: Adds the posterior distribution after observing the intended sample to the figure.
-- Prior predictive distribution: Produces a plot of the predictions of the prior distribution.
-- Compare sample sizes: Produces a plot that compares the sample size 1) across probability distributions, and 2) across the number of expected errors in the sample.
-- Distribution of book values: Produces a histogram of the book values in the population.

 #### Prior
 - Default: This option does not incorporate any information into the statistical analysis and therefore assumes a negligible and conservative prior distribution.
 - Manual: Provide the parameters of the prior distribution.